arcana-markets/arcana-trading-bot/README.md

 1. **Standard Market Making:** Utilize market making strategies to provide liquidity and earn the spread.
 2. **High Frequency Trading (HFT):** Engage in high frequency trading to exploit small price differences.
 3. **Arbitrage Strategies:** Take advantage of price discrepancies across different markets or times.
-4. **Strategy Selection:** Choose a pre-built trading strategy (e.g., Jupiter Surge, Orderbook Slicer, or Pyth Frenzy) or customize your own.
+4. **Strategy Selection:** Choose a pre-built trading strategy or customize your own.
-5. **Trade Execution:** Enter your trade parameters and execute your trade.
-Monitor and manage your trading bots in real-time.
+5. **Trade Execution:** Monitor and manage your trading bots in real-time.

 ## Development